Free Influencer Analytics Tool

 It's not always follower count that brings in the revenue.
-Try our free comparison tool to check out influencer engagement rates and metrics that help you find the right creators to partner with.
+Try our free influencer analytics tool to check out influencer engagement rates and metrics on social media that help you find the right creators to partner with.

 Finding the right creator can make the difference in thousands of dollars worth of sales and time in a single influencer marketing campaign.
 If you’re new to influencer marketing, taking extra time to look for the right creators is one of the best things you can do for your program.
 And we’ve created an influencer analytics tool to help you begin your search.

 If your influencer marketing program is already under way, check out our Free Influencer Lookalike Tool to help you find social media users with similar audiences and styles to your top performing creators.

 Manage all your influencer marketing relationships in one place.

 The fact is that not every content creator is equally authentic.
 And not every authentic creator is right for your brand.

 It may take a few campaigns to get into a good rhythm of identifying those content creators to match your brand and audience perfectly.
 And when that happens, your program ROI will rise dramatically.